 How to get a Mills & Reeve training contract

-Training contract deadline: 31 July 2017
+Training contract deadline: 31 July 2018 (open 1 November 2017)

 Assessments and interviews

 The application process is the same whether you're applying for a vacation scheme or directly for a training contract.
-Everyone submits an online application form, and the firm invites the top 400 to take an online critical thinking test.
+Everyone submits an online application form, and the firm invites the top 300 to take an online critical thinking test.
 After further shortlisting, 90 are invited to a half-day assessment centre in either Birmingham, Cambridge, Manchester or Norwich, which consists of a group exercise and an interview.

 For the group exercise, candidates are tasked with conducting a mock meeting around a business scenario and then giving a presentation to partners.
 The exercise is designed to test their commercial aptitude and ability to work in a team.

 Our trainee sources recalled the interview as “fairly informal” and told us “you’re not expected to have any technical legal knowledge.”
 As one elaborated: “They asked me about current affairs and went through my application in detail.
-Ultimately their aim is to get to know you and understand why you’re interested in the firm.”
+Ultimately, their aim is to get to know you and understand why you’re interested in the firm.”
 In return, interviewees should “make an effort to show what you as an individual can bring to the firm.”
 Interviews are conducted by at least one partner, but there may also be an associate in the room.
 “Try to find out who’s interviewing you beforehand,” a trainee advised.
 “The partner I spoke to was very impressed that I knew which practice area he specialised in.”

 From here the firm makes its vac scheme and training contract offers.

 Mills & Reeve holds a summer vac scheme in its Cambridge, Birmingham, Manchester and Norwich offices.
 Each lasts two weeks, and there are ten places available in each office.
-Attendees receive £270 a week for participating.
+Attendees receive £300 a week for participating.
 Over the course of the fortnight, they sit in four departments, receiving “a good flavour of the range of things you might do as a trainee,” sources told us.

 During their visit, vac schemers undertake a mix of live work and set tasks.
 “Everything I did was constructive, decent work,” recalled a current trainee, while another recounted how “they really invested in me by taking me along to client meetings and getting me involved – when I came back two years later the partners even recognised me!”